 The Bottom Line is Here

-- Smokeless tobacco users can get life insurance policy.
+- Smokeless tobacco users can get a life insurance policy.

 - You can get an affordable price as well.

-- Quitting tobacco use can give you long-term benefit.
+- Quitting tobacco use can give you long-term benefits.

 - You must compare rates.